A bilingual international school in San Miguel de Allende

 Art, culture, and critical thinking in a UNESCO city

-Philosophy for Children (P4C) starts at age 2 and continues through high school.
+Philosophy for Children (P4C) starts at age 2 and continues through middle school.
 Students learn to question, argue, and build ideas — skills that show up in every subject and every conversation.
 The Yo Soy Líder NWL program, designed by Tec de Monterrey, develops emotional intelligence and leadership alongside academics.

 San Miguel's artistic heritage feeds directly into the curriculum: painting, sculpture, theater, and visits to local galleries and festivals.
 The campus includes a covered court, science labs, art rooms, a podcast studio, and a cafeteria.
 More than 90 security cameras operate around the clock.